 Plastic surgeon Dr. Eric Mariotti has been trained extensively in the latest reconstructive surgery techniques and consistently provides excellent breast reconstruction results that look natural for women visiting his Concord plastic surgery practice.
 Dr. Mariotti believes that warmth and compassion is important for all patients, especially for those women who have been through the trauma of cancer.

 Candidates for Surgery

 For many years, mastectomies were performed without any chance of reconstruction at all, but today you have a choice.
-Some women don't feel breast reconstruction is necessary and would rather opt out of additional surgeries.
-Many women, however, have a sense of loss from their mastectomy that can be remedied by this revolutionary procedure.
-It has been noted that women who go through less time without a breast seem to be less affected psychologically than those who wait longer to undergo reconstruction.
-For breast cancer survivors in East Bay communities such as Danville, breast reconstruction can help to heal the emotional trauma.
+Some women don’t feel breast reconstruction is necessary and would rather opt out of additional surgeries.
+Many women, however, have a sense of loss from their mastectomy that can be remedied through reconstructive breast surgery.

 If you decide that you would like to pursue breast reconstruction, there are two choices: immediate or delayed reconstruction.

 - Immediate reconstruction can begin at the time of your mastectomy.
 In fact, the first step is during the mastectomy procedure.
 This approach to reconstruction helps avoid additional operations and reduces repeated exposure to general anesthesia.
 Other advantages include the absence of scar tissue (which could build up from an older mastectomy) and the fact that the breast skin still retains its size and shape from your original breast.
 In some instances, however, breast cancer or other medical conditions may make immediate reconstruction unfeasible.